 Contrary to traditional T_EX , Lua T_EX has more \hrule and \vrule subtypes because we also use rules to store reuseable objects and images.
 User nodes are invisible and can be intercepted by a callback.
-The supported fields are attr, data, depth, height, left, right, width, xoffset and yoffset.
+The supported fields are attr, char, data, depth, font, height, left, right, width, xoffset and yoffset.

-FIELD ТҮРЕ EXPLANATION

-subtype number box, empty, fraction, image, normal, outline, over, radical, under and user

-attr node list of attributes

-width number the width of the rule where the special value -1073741824 is used for 'running' glue dimensions height number the height of the rule (can be negative) depth number the depth of the rule (can be negative) left number shift at the left end (also subtracted from width) right number (subtracted from width) dir string the direction of this rule, see 10.2.15 index number an optional index that can be referred to transform number an private variable (also used to specify outline width)
+FIELD ΤΥΡΕ EXPLANATION subtype number box, empty, fraction, image, normal, outline, over, radical, strut, under and user attr node list of attributes width number the width of the rule where the special value -1073741824 is used for 'running' glue dimensions height number the height of the rule (can be negative) depth number the depth of the rule (can be negative) left number shift at the left end (also subtracted from width) right number (subtracted from width) dir string the direction of this rule, see 10.2.15